Strong convergence analysis of the stochastic exponential Rosenbrock scheme for the finite element discretization of semilinear SPDEs driven by multiplicative and additive noise: Numerical simulations

-As a more challenging example we consider the the stochastic advection-diffusion-reaction SPDE with multiplicative noise in two dimensions on the domain $\Omega=[0,1]\times[0,1]$.
+As a more challenging example, we consider the stochastic advection-diffusion-reaction SPDE with multiplicative noise in two dimensions on the domain $\Lambda=[0,1]\times[0,1]$.

 with mixed Neumann-Dirichlet boundary conditions.
 The Dirichlet boundary condition is $X=1$ at $x=0$ and we use the homogeneous Neumann boundary conditions elsewhere.
 The Darcy velocity $\mathbf{q}$ is obtained as in \cite{Antonio1} and to deal with high P\'{e}clet flows we discretize in space using finite volume method (viewed as the finite element method as in \cite{Antonio3}) in rectangular grid of sizes $\Delta x=\Delta y= 1/110$.
 The reference solution or ''the exact solution'' using in the errors computation is the numerical solution with the time step $\Delta t=1/2048$.
 Relatively small time steps are used to stabilize the scheme SETD1.
-The noise used is the same as in the first example with \eqref{eigennoise}.
+The noise used is the same as in the first example with \eqref{eigennoise} and $\beta=1$ and $\delta=0.001$, corresponding to trace class noise.
 Our linear operator $A$ is given by

 and the functions $f$ and $b$ are given by